damonhook/aos-statshammer/README.md

 * [x] Deploy to Heroku
 * [x] Footer with disclaimer
 * [ ] Write Unit State to URL
-* [ ] Use Router to close Dialogs with back button
+* [x] Use Router to close Dialogs with back button
+* [x] Add Dice values as an option for relevant inputs